OPSphystech420/AES/README.md

 - C++ Compiler supporting C++11 or higher
 - macOS or iOS development environment (CommonCrypto is part of these platforms)

-## Installation

-Include `AES.h` in your project and link against the CommonCrypto framework.

 ## Usage

 ### Example